Inside: Fall Leaf Sharpie Plate would make a perfect hostess gift or plate for appetizers. Full tutorial and tips to help you make one too!

 First you will need to decide on a design.
 I chose fall leaves for a few reasons.
-One, I think that I could get by using the leaf motif for both fall and winter (remember my fear of too seasonally specific stuff) and two, they are a simple silhouette with not a lot of detail which is perfect for this project.
+One, I think that I could get by using the leaf motif for both fall and winter (remember my fear of too seasonally specific stuff) and two, they are a simple silhouette without a lot of detail, which is perfect for this project.

 Then do a quick Google search for “fall leaf silhouette.”
 There are a ton to pick from.
 Try to find ones you like that don’t have a lot of jagged edges.
 This will make your job easier later.
-I made them the size I wanted (based on the size of my plate and bowl) by zooming in; then I simply laid white paper over them and traced lightly with a pencil (much like I did for my Jar Silhouette Art).
+I made them the size I wanted (based on the size of my plate and bowl) by zooming in; then I simply laid white paper over them and traced lightly with a pencil.

 Tape each leaf to the white side of some contact paper and cut it out so that you now have a sticker in the shape of that leaf, which will be your stencil.